Christine Clemmons wrote me…

 If anyone can help with this song, please comment below or email me.

 This article was posted on Wednesday, April 4th, 2007 at 8:35 pm and is filed under Children's Songs, Countries & Cultures, Languages, Questions, Readers Questions, Russia, Russian, Russian Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Question about a Russian Kids Song about Tiptoeing through Strawberry Fields”